Revised Point-Spread Functions for the Atmospheric Imaging Assembly onboard the Solar Dynamics Observatory: The revised PSFs of AIA

 \subsection{How to apply PSF deconvolutions}

-Our revised PSFs do not contain an additional PSF core, as we believe that the width of this core currently cannot be reliably determined.
-If desired, the user can add their favorite PSF core to our PSFs.
+Our revised PSFs are publicly available at \citet{Hofmeister2024_psfs}\footnote{The AIA PSFs can be downloaded from \url{https://doi.org/10.7910/DVN/DYT4ZL}}.
+They do not contain an additional PSF core, as we believe that the width of this core currently cannot be reliably determined.
+If desired, the user can add a custom PSF core to our PSFs.
 To do so, one would need to convolve our PSFs with an array that contains the desired PSF core.

-Due to the large amount of long-distance scattered light in the AIA channels, a portion of the light is scattered out of the field of view of the detectors.
+Due to the significant amount of long-distance scattered light in the AIA channels, a portion of the light is scattered out of the field of view of the detectors.
 During the image reconstruction process, this light has to be retrieved to achieve correct results.
 As the Richardson-Lucy deconvolution algorithm \citep{richardson1972, lucy1974} conserves flux within the image, it cannot retrieve these photons and thus should not be used to deconvolve AIA images with our PSFs.
 A better alternative is the BID algorithm described in \citet{hofmeister2023}, which has a slightly worse noise performance but can retrieve these photons and thus avoids systematic errors.

 The BID algorithm performs one step in the deconvolution procedure in the Fourier domain.
 All deconvolution operations in the Fourier domain imply periodic boundary conditions, i.e., they treat light which is scattered out at one image edge as incoming scattered light at the opposite image edge.
 To break these periodic boundary conditions, one has to pad the region surrounding the images with zeros, where the extent of the padding in each direction has to be at least quarter of the length of the PSF edge.
-Therefore, for AIA image deconvolution, we have to deconvolve a padded $8192\times8192$~pixels AIA images with this new AIA PSF.
+Therefore, for AIA image deconvolution, we have to deconvolve a padded $8192\times8192$~pixels AIA image with this new AIA PSF.
 To execute such a deconvolution operation within a reasonable time, we recommend to perform the deconvolution using a GPU, to perform a subimage deconvolution of the subfield of interest, or to rebin the images and the PSFs to a lower resolution.
-The associated required tools are described in \cite{hofmeister2023} and are available at \url{https://github.com/stefanhofmeister/PSF-Tools}.
+The associated required tools are described in \cite{hofmeister2023}\footnote{The software tools are available at \url{https://github.com/stefanhofmeister/PSF-Tools}}.